 Q&A with David

-Based in the San Francisco Bay Area, David Yi is the User Acquisition Manager at leading mobile game network Storm8, where his team manages global UA and monetization campaigns for their portfolio of 45+ games.
+Based in the San Francisco Bay Area, David Yi was formerly User Acquisition Manager at leading mobile game network Storm8, where his team manages global UA and monetization campaigns for their portfolio of 45+ games.
 Prior to pursuing a career in mobile marketing, David worked as a Financial Analyst.

 How did you get into mobile marketing?

 I started my career in financial analysis, and after a couple of years, I realized that I wanted to do something else—something that allowed me to be more creative, while still having a strong analytical component.
 I looked into performance marketing and saw that mobile was a huge and growing market.
 Combined, it was something I found very appealing so I took the leap and got into mobile.

 What do you like most about mobile marketing?

 I really enjoy working in a rapidly evolving space.
 Some mobile marketing strategies that worked well a couple of years ago may not be as effective – or even applicable – today because the technology advances so quickly.
 This means that I get exposed to some of the latest strategies and techniques in the market, which means I learn something new all the time.
 I also like that mobile marketing can be very data-driven.
 Seeing the kind of results you expect from making good decisions based on data is pretty awesome.

 What is the biggest mistake you made as a mobile marketer?